felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I had never been put in that kind of situation  before, where a manager told me I was not pulling my own weight.
 I wasn't going to waste this opportunity  to show the world what I could do when given proper motivation.

-So, how did I get there?
+So, how did I end up in this pickle?
+In my mind, this unfortunate event was the culmination of many years of my personal imposter syndrome.

 In 2017, I started working for a newly-formed startup then called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
 I had